 The kit inside the box comes with everything you need to get this system operational except for the SATA hard drive and Philips screwdriver for installation.

-The build quality of this ineo NAS is top notch.
-Solid metal frame and mounting rail had me marveling at how other manufacturers should have been building their products.
+The build quality of this ineo NAS is top-notch.
+The solid metal frame and mounting rail had me marveling at how other manufacturers should have been building their products.
 I estimate that the NAS itself weighs about 18 ounces, which gives it the stability needed to rest comfortably on a desk or home office workstation.
-The all aluminum alloy casing with quiet fan-less design not only provides excellent cooling abilities but also dramatically reduces hard drive noise.
-Blue and red LEDs can be seen on the top illuminated Panel which indicate power and write / read activities of the SATA hard drive inside.
+The all-aluminum alloy casing with a quiet fanless design not only provides excellent cooling abilities but also dramatically reduces hard drive noise.
+Blue and red LEDs can be seen on the top illuminated Panel which indicates power and read/write activities of the SATA hard drive inside.

 ASSEMBLY AND INSTALLATION

-Placing a SATA hard drive in this ineo product is much easier than installing the same drive in a computer.
-The all metal case gives you the strength needed to get a large hard drive installed as well as the rigidity required to survive the occasional fall.
+Placing a SATA hard drive in this ineo product is much easier than installing the same drive on a computer.
+The all-metal case gives you the strength needed to get a large hard drive installed as well as the rigidity required to survive the occasional fall.
 As a result, you can replace the hard drive as often as you wish with the only real limitation being the currently stated maximum capacity of 2.0Tb.

 Now slide out the mounting tray from the housing.
 I found it helps to use a small knife blade to pry the housing outwards.

 Next, using the provided screws, slide the SATA hard drive into the connector on the daughterboard and tighten to about 10 lbs of torque to keep it from sliding in the tray.